Car Sputters When Accelerating + Check Engine Light

 - Read the stored code before replacing anything

-If you have never scanned your car before, start here: How to Use an OBD2 Scanner →
+If you have never scanned your car before, start here: How to Use an OBD2 Scanner

 What This Usually Means

-- The engine is misfiring under load
+- Combustion becomes unstable once the engine is under load

 When It Is Not Safe to Keep Driving